Gosfield School

 Gosfield School is an English co-educational independent school in Gosfield, in the Braintree district of Essex.
 It was founded in 1929.

 Setting

 The school is housed in a mid-nineteenth century building sited in 110 acres of parkland.
 The school also features an onsite, fully accredited forest school, and modern sport centre.

 Houses

-The school has three houses: Nevil, Tudor and Woodstock.
+The school has three houses: Neville, Tudor and Woodstock.